yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

 ---

 ## Analysis of whole genome sequencing (WGS) data using DeepVariant singularity container
-Run [deepvariant method](https://github.com/google/deepvariant) to perform variant calling on WGS and WES data sets in Puhti supercomputing environment using singularity container.
-One needs to prepare deepvariant singualrity image, models and test data in order to run the pipeline.
-Additionally, other prerequisites for running deepvariant method includes 1) obtaining A reference genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format and its corresponding index file (.fai).
+Run [DeepVariant method](https://github.com/google/deepvariant) to perform variant calling on WGS and WES data sets in Puhti supercomputing environment using singularity container.
+One needs to prepare DeepVariant singularity image, models and test data to run the analysis.
+Additionally, other input files for running DeepVariant method include 1) A reference genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format and its corresponding index file (.fai).
 2) An aligned reads file in [BAM](http://genome.sph.umich.edu/wiki/BAM) format and its corresponding index file (.bai).
-For the sake of this tutorial, testdata is provided as a downloadable link in the following sections.
+For the sake of this tutorial, test data is provided as a downloadable link in the later sections.

 ### Expected learning from tutorial:
 Upon completion of this tutorial you will learn to:
-- Prepare a singularity image (in this case, deepvariant) interactively from [DockerHub](https://hub.docker.com/)
+- Prepare a singularity image (in this case, DeepVariant) interactively from [DockerHub](https://hub.docker.com/)
 - Deploy a singularity container as a batch job on Puhti cluster

 ### Run WGS analysis with DeepVarinat singularity container on Puhti